Inducted into the American Quarter Horse Hall of Fame in 2004

 The palominos raised on Horse Patch Farms were featured in a 1970’s Marlboro advertising campaign.
 Jack and Mildred were later inducted into the Palomino Horse Breeders of America Hall of Fame.

-“I go in and speak my mind, but I don’t get up and talk just to be talking,” she said.
+“I go in and speak my mind, but I don’t get up and talk just to be talking,” she would say.
 “It’s never something just for me or because I have a particular horse.
 If I have a crusade that I think is good for the Association and its members, that’s what I like to bring out.”

 Janowitz was inducted into the American Quarter Horse Hall of Fame in 2004.
 She died in December of 2014.